-When a customer refuses to comply with the Customer Code of Conduct or any other library policy, the following general principles govern the actions of the library staff:
+When a customer refuses to comply with the Library Rules of Conduct or any other library policy, the following general principles govern the actions of the library staff:

-- 1. Every staff member should be constantly aware of the people and activities in his/her work area. - 2.
+- 1. Every staff member should be constantly aware of the people and activities in their work area. - 2.
 The first consideration is always the safety of those present in the library. - 3.
 Staff members must always give the public every courtesy and consideration that is consistent with their responsibility to enforce library policies. - 4.
-Any violations of the Customer Code of Conduct or any other library policy should be handled by the first staff member at the scene.
-Staff members may seek help and support from other staff members or security personnel in confronting difficult situations or customers. - 5.
-Each violation of the Customer Code of Conduct or any other library policy should be handled with the least drastic action that will achieve the desired result. - 6.
-Written reports are necessary to document incidents in which individuals have been asked to leave the premises, to document incidents when the police have been called, or if there is possible insurance liability.
-Such reports should be written as soon as possible after the event, and copies should be provided to all necessary individuals indicated on the form (See 03.06.01.F1 Incident Report). - 7.
-The Customer Code of Conduct policy is posted on public bulletin boards and empowers the library staff to maintain a proper library environment. - 8.
-Staff members are responsible for the operation of the library.
-Security personnel are to observe and support staff as needed.
+Any violations of the Library Rules of Conduct or any other library policy should be handled by the first staff member at the scene.
+Staff members may seek help and support from other staff members or security personnel when confronting difficult situations or customers. - 5.
+Each violation of the Library Rules of Conduct or any other library policy should be handled with the least drastic action that will achieve the desired result. - 6.
+Incident reports are necessary to document incidents in which individuals have been asked to leave the premises, to document incidents when the police have been called, or if there is possible insurance liability.
+This electronic form is available on the employee intranet and should be completed as soon as possible following the event.
+Incident reports will be automatically forwarded to administration, managers and security personnel upon submission. - 7.
+The Library Rules of Conduct policy is posted on public bulletin boards and empowers the library staff to maintain a proper library environment. - 8.
+Staff members are responsible for library operations.
+Security personnel monitor for safety and security within and around library facilities, and support staff as needed.

-Confronting Individuals in violation of the Customer Code of Conduct:
+Confronting Individuals in Violation of the Library Rules of Conduct